In this article we’ll look at what the HGV levy is, who has to pay it, how much it is, and whether non-UK drivers/transport companies are excluded.

 Reforms to the HGV levy have been made following a consultation period held in 2022.
 These reforms mean that the levy is now based on environmental factors and air quality damage rather than purely road surface wear and tear, as agreed in government plans laid out in 2012.

-Who will have to pay the HGV road user levy?
+Who has to pay the HGV road user levy?

 The levy is calculated according to the weight of the vehicle (including the weight of the trailer if you have a rigid vehicle that pulls a trailer, the vehicle’s Euro emissions class and the amount of time spent in the UK.

-As before, less polluting HGVs will pay cheaper levies.
+Less polluting HGVs will pay cheaper levies.
 It is calculated that the newest lorries on UK roads generate 80% less nitrogen oxide (NOx) emissions than older ones.
+Zero emission HGVs do not have to pay the HGV levy at the present time.

 In recognition of this, vehicles that meet the latest Euro VI emissions standards will be eligible for a 10% reduction in the cost of the HGV levy.
 Conversely, Euro Class V and older lorries will have to pay up to 20% more than under the old scheme.
 So it pays to upgrade your fleet to meet the latest Euro standards.
 Get in touch today to see how we can help with this.